Generic Webhook

 ---|---|---|

-The request payload does not have to contain the fields mentioned above, and may include anything:
+The request payload does not have to contain the fields mentioned above, and may include any JSON fields and values:

 The response is an array containing an object with the created incident metadata, such as the incident ID.